Do you like being asked Questions?

 Do you like to ask other people Questions?

-Maybe I should have been told earlier that not everyone likes to be asked questions or like create questions for other
+Maybe I should have realised that not everyone likes to be asked questions or create questions to ask others

-I was told that often my questions contain phrases that may cause people (Coaches) to feel uncomfortable.
+I was told that often my questions contained phrases that may cause people (Coaches) to feel uncomfortable.
 More about being uncomfortable later in this post.

-As I write the ‘split step’ post has been viewed over 200 times with only 1 reply.
+The ‘split step’ post has been viewed over 550 times with only 1 reply.
+If you want to read the post and try the questions click this image

-“I’m offering to exchange views with them so that we can explore how this movement is coached”.
+I was offering to exchange views with coaches so that we can explore how this movement is coached

 “Why haven’t people replied,” I asked